About the Author

 I hold an M.Sc in Physics from the University of Groningen and an MBA from RSM Erasmus, Rotterdam.

 You can contact me at info@rna.nl.
-I am on Mastodon and LinkedIn.
-I have effectively left Facebook and I will be leaving Twitter.
+I am on Mastodon, Bluesky, and LinkedIn.
+I have effectively left Facebook and Twitter.
+I am only truly active on LinkedIn, but will post updates on new blogs on the other two as well.
+I am not on them all the time.

 If you want to stay up to date about my exploits, follow me on LinkedIn (for now).
-Or just explore this site (as almost everything is published here)
+Or just explore this site (as almost everything is published here).
+Nearing 1 million views (as of May 2025).

 PS.
 There is a reason my domain is called rna.nl and has been since every I had my first internet domain in the early 1990’s.
 The name is a combi of the role of RNA in biology as well as that my extracurricular activities (‘company’) is called R&A which stands for ‘real and abstract’).
 I foresaw at the time that both RNA would become important (a biotech revolution) as well that the relation between logic and reality (and thus between ℕ and ℝ) would become essential for the IT-revolution.
 Both are progressing nicely…